 Federal Updates Under the New Administration

 The current federal administration assumed office on January 20, 2025.
-Since then, several executive orders and memorandums have been issued that have an impact on the higher education sector, including public universities like SDSU.
-The following is designed to provide information and guidance to members of SDSU’s community.
-Note that the information on this page is informational only and is not designed to be inclusive of all actions taken by the administration.
+Since then, several executive orders and memorandums have been issued along with changes and guidance that have an actual or potential impact on the higher education sector, including public universities like SDSU.

+Information on this page is informational only and is not designed to be inclusive of all actions taken by the administration.
 We will update this page regularly, and the information presented is not an exhaustive list of all Executive Orders, policy updates or court actions.

 This site contains the following additional sections: